 After my presentation, there was much discussion about the pros and cons of the request.
 Some clearly felt threatened.
 Others recognized that if they did not “play ball” they risked losing their present autonomy as it pertained to the training funds.
 After the discussion, I felt pretty good about my chances, but no decision was made at that point.

 A few days later I was contacted by the chairman of the SWAT committee.
 The vote was unanimous.
 We were getting the money.
-Cold Reading and Accusations Audits prior to my presentation defused the negative emotions and led to success.
+Assessing these two communication skills prior to my presentation defused the negative emotions and led to success.

 To Sum Up: